 Method of transfer: (Describe how the recipient organization will receive the data, e.g., electronically, on a device, etc. Will it be encrypted?
 If recipient finds error in data set, how will errors be resolved and will a repeat transfer be required?)

 The parties acknowledge and agree that interactions between U.S. nationals and non-U.S. nationals might be subject to U.S. laws and regulations controlling the transfer or sharing of information or technical data, computer software, and other commodities (“Technology”), as defined and restricted by the U.S. Export Administration Regulations, U.S. International Traffic in Arms Regulations, and through the sanctions and embargoes established through the Office of Foreign Asset Control (“Export Control Laws”).
 Accordingly, the recipient warrants and represents that none of the activities and obligation undertaken pursuant to this Agreement shall require either party to obtain a license under Export Control Laws or to take or fail to take any action that would cause a violation of any of the Export Control Laws.
-If any of the activities to be undertaken pursuant to this Agreement require, in the sole judgment and discretion of MSU, a license or other authorization from any agency or authority of the U.S. Government, the recipient shall not re-export, transfer or otherwise share such Technology to foreign nationals or destinations without the prior approval of the U.S. Government, and recipient agrees that no such activity shall be required or performed unless and until such license is obtained.
+If any of the activities to be undertaken pursuant to this Agreement require, in the sole judgment and discretion of Montclair, a license or other authorization from any agency or authority of the U.S. Government, the recipient shall not re-export, transfer or otherwise share such Technology to foreign nationals or destinations without the prior approval of the U.S. Government, and recipient agrees that no such activity shall be required or performed unless and until such license is obtained.
 The parties agree to cooperate with each other in order to facilitate compliance with any applicable requirements of the Export Control Regulations.

 This Agreement shall be governed in all respects by, and be construed in accordance with, the laws of the State of New Jersey by the Superior Court of New Jersey without regard to choice of law principles.
 The parties agree that prior to enforcing this Agreement in a court of law, they shall endeavor to resolve the issue, and shall discuss a resolution in good faith.
 The parties shall only enforce this Agreement in a court of law when such endeavors are unsuccessful after reasonable attempts for resolution.